 14. Create a chic display with glass jars

 Even in a small space, it’s the small bits and pieces, like cotton pads and buds, that can create the most mess.
-Storing tiny items in glass jars makes them easy to reach for – and the jars look very handsome on a shelf.
+Keeping tiny items in storage jars makes them easy to reach for – and the jars look very handsome on a shelf.

 We like these storage jars from Sainsbury’s.

 If you choose to have just one piece of bathroom storage, what should it be?
 If you ask us, nothing beats a narrow shelving unit with a cabinet at the bottom to hide away your less desirable bathroom products.